jafish/File-Management-and-Version-Control/Syllabus.md

 ## Assignments and Grading

 Because this is a mini-course, it does not have a traditional grading component.
 That doesn't mean that you won't get feedback on your assignments; just that this class will run much more like a workshop than it will like a class.
 I'll assume that you're here because you have an interest in learning about version control and, specifically, about git and Github.
 The assignments reflect this.
-If you complete the assignments and participate, you'll pass.
-If not, you won't.

-### Grades

 To achieve a passing grade in this mini-course, students will be required to complete each reading and participate (the specific activities will be assigned at each class meeting) on the class repository on Github.com.
+There will be a major project at the end of the class involving using git and GitHub to organize a personal project and writing a short paper or blog post summarizing the experience.
+More details will be provided at our third meeting.

+By Monday, 11/12, you'll receive a mid-quarter assessment from me in PAWS (either "Satisfactory", "Caution", or "Unsatisfactory") to communicate how I think you're doing in the class after we've had two of our four meetings.

 ## Course Schedule